-The Right to a Speedy Trial in Pennsylvania
+The Right to a Speedy Trial in Pennsylvania Under Rule 600

-Today, in the case of Commonwealth v.
+All of that has begun to change with a recent opinion of the Pennsylvania Supreme Court.
+In the case of Commonwealth v.
 Mills, the Pennsylvania Supreme Court significantly strengthened the speedy trial protections afforded to a criminal defendant under the Pennsylvania Rules of Criminal Procedure.
 The Pennsylvania Rules require prosecutors to bring a criminal defendant to trial within 365 days of the filing of the criminal complaint.
 In theory, if the prosecution fails to bring the defendant to trial within that time period, the entire case should be dismissed.
 Unfortunately, in 2012, the Rules of Criminal Procedure were amended to exclude significant portions of time from the calculation of when the 365 day period expires.
 However, the PA Supreme Court has now limited the effect of that amendment.

 Under the 2012 addition to the rules, "periods of delay at any stage of the proceedings caused by the Commonwealth when the Commonwealth has failed to exercise due diligence shall be included in the computation of the time within which trial must commence.
 Any other periods of delay shall be excluded from the computation."
 In subsequent appellate court opinions interpreting the addition, many courts took the position that any time that was not directly the prosecution's fault would not count for Rule 600 purposes.
 For example, many judges began to rule that the delays due to scheduling backlogs in the courts could not be held against the Commonwealth.
 These decisions rendered Rule 600 essentially toothless as courts began to find the Commonwealth responsible only for continuances due to blatant negligence.

 Now, in the case of Commonwealth v.
-Mills, the Pennsylvania Supreme Court has dramatically re-interpreted the amendment to Rule 600 such that the ordinary periods of time between court dates should count again.
+Mills, the Pennsylvania Supreme Court has dramatically re-interpreted the amendment to Rule 600 such that the ordinary periods of time between court dates should again count for speedy trial purposes.
 In Mills, the defendant was charged with Attempted Murder and related charges by Complaint on June 6, 2011.
 The case eventually proceeded to a scheduling conference in September, and it was listed for trial on April 2, 2012.
 Shortly before the trial date, the Commonwealth requested a continuance because 1) discovery was incomplete, 2) the Commonwealth had decided to seek DNA testing, and 3) the specially assigned prosecutor had scheduled a vacation.
 The trial court continued the case until September 20, 2012, which was well past the 365 day deadline of Rule 600.

 When the date for trial arrived, the defense filed a written Rule 600 Motion to Dismiss as required by the rule.
 The defense conceded that certain periods of time which had been attributable to defense continuance requests should not count for Rule 600 purposes, but the parties disagreed as to whether 174 days of time between the filing of the complaint and the status conference in which the prosecution requested the continuance of the trial should count.
 The trial court found that the time counted and dismissed the case.

-After decades of opinions weakening the protections of Rule 600, Mills shows a willingness on the Court's behalf to finally enforce the rule.
+After decades of appellate opinions weakening the protections of Rule 600, Mills shows a willingness on the Court's behalf to finally enforce the rule.
 Under Mills, the time leading up to trial may now count against the Commonwealth where the Commonwealth is not ready for trial at the first listing.
-Accordingly, the Court has added some real teeth to the rule, and it has done so even in this case where the charges were as serious as Attempted Murder.
+The Court has now added some real teeth to the rule, and it has done so even in this case where the charges were as serious as Attempted Murder.
 As a general rule, endless delay before trial can harm both the prosecution and the defense.
 The Commonwealth's case may fall apart as witnesses' memories become fuzzy, police officers retire, and evidence is lost, and defendants may spend significant periods of time in jail awaiting trial despite being presumed innocent.
 Defendants may also run into the same problems with defense witnesses, particularly in cases involving an alibi defense.
-Given the Court's opinion, Rule 600 should now provide the prosecution and the trial courts with a real incentive to bring a criminal defendant to trial within the one year requirement of the rule.
+Rule 600 should now provide the prosecution and the trial courts with a real incentive to bring a criminal defendant to trial within the one year requirement of the rule.

 Philadelphia Criminal Defense Lawyers for Rule 600 Motions